Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 More info: M. ART presents a concert of music one of the most significant and widely executable by the Russian composer Leonid Desyatnikov.
 10 Nov on the famous stage of Carnegie Hall, the ensemble stars of modern classical music under the baton of pianist Alexey Goribol will be first performed in new York piano prelude from the cycle “Songs of Bukovina”, which put a new eponymous ballet by Alexei Ratmansky for American Ballet Theatre (ABT).
 Also, the evening will feature vocal works Desyatnikov “Love and the poet’s life” in the avant-garde poetry Oleinikova and harms.

-Desyatnikov — the author of music to many popular Russian movies, as well as many ballets by Alexei Ratmansky, staged at New York City Ballet and American Ballet Theatre (ABT), composer of the Opera “Rosenthal’s Children” based on the libretto by Vladimir Sorokin and arranger of compositions by Astor Piazzolla.
+Desyatnikov — the author of music for dozens of popular Russian films, and a number of ballets by Alexei Ratmansky, staged at New York City Ballet and American Ballet Theatre (ABT), composer of the Opera “Rosenthal’s Children” based on the libretto by Vladimir Sorokin and arranger of compositions by Astor Piazzolla.

 M. ART — private non-profit project to promote contemporary Russian culture in the UK, Israel and the United States.